EthanHaque/garden_app/WRITEUP.md

 - **Logging:** A structured logger (**Pino**) is used on the backend to provide detailed and filterable logs, including correlation IDs to track requests across services.
 Logs are ready to be collected by a telemetry service, making the application more observable.
+- **Fault Tolerance:**
+    - **Automatic Retries:** The crawler worker uses a custom retry helper function to automatically retry failed network calls to the OCR and embedding services, separate from BullMQ's own retry mechanism.
+    - **Manual Retries:** The system tracks manualRetries in the database, a feature initiated by the user from the UI.

 ### Deployment